Frass: Definition and etymology

-In contrast, larvae of most powder post beetles partly eject their finely granular frass from their tunnels when boring in the wood on which they feed, while the larvae of most dry-wood Cerambycidae leave their frass packed tightly into the tunnels behind them.
+In contrast, larvae of most powder post beetles (Lyctus) partly eject their finely granular frass from their tunnels when boring in the wood on which they feed, while the larvae of most dry-wood Cerambycidae leave their frass packed tightly into the tunnels behind them.
 Many other species of wood borers also leave the tunnels behind them tightly packed with dry frass, which may be either finely powdery or coarsely sawdusty.
-Possibly this is partly as a defence against other borer larvae, many species of which are cannibalistic, or it might serve to reduce attacks from some kinds of predatory mites or soak up fluids that a live tree might secrete into the tunnel.
+Possibly this is a defence against other borer larvae, many species of which are cannibalistic, or it might reduce attacks from some kinds of predatory mites or soak up fluids that a live tree might secrete into the tunnel.

 Loose, fibrous frass of some moths in the family Cossidae, such as Coryphodema tristis, may be seen protruding from the mouths of their tunnels in tree trunks, especially shortly before they emerge as adult moths.
-In this respect their frass differs from the powdery frass of powder post beetles such as Lyctus.
+In this respect, their frass differs from the powdery frass of powder post beetles such as Lyctus.

 Borer tunnels may occur either in dry or rotting wood or under bark, in the comparatively soft, nutritious bast tissue, either dead or living.

-Yet another effect arises when the boring insect does not digest the wood or other medium itself, but bores tunnels in which yeasts or other fungi grow, possibly stimulated by excretions and secretions of the insects.
-Such tunnels obviously cannot be permitted to become clogged, or the insects could not access their own pastures, so they either must eject at least part of their frass, or otherwise leave room for the edible growth.
-Examples of such boring-insect/fungal associations include Ambrosia beetles with Ambrosia fungi, the Sirex woodwasp with its fungal partner Amylostereum areolatum, and more.
+Some boring insects do not digest the wood or other medium itself, but bore tunnels in which yeasts or other fungi grow, possibly stimulated by excretions and secretions of the insects.
+Such tunnels obviously cannot be permitted to become clogged, or the insects could not access their own pastures, so they must either eject at least part of their frass, or otherwise leave room for the edible growth.
+Examples of such boring-insect/fungal associations include ambrosia beetles with ambrosia fungi, the Sirex noctilio with its fungal partner Amylostereum areolatum, and more.

 In a significantly different sense the term "frass" also may refer to excavated wood shavings that carpenter ants, carpenter bees and other insects with similar wood-boring habits eject from their galleries during the tunneling process.
 Such material differs from the frass residues of foods, because insects that tunnel to construct such nests do not eat the wood, so the material that they discard as they tunnel has not passed through their gut.
-In concept the difference is categorical, but even professional entomologists might need suitable instruments and detailed examination to distinguish the categories.
+Even professional entomologists might need suitable instruments and detailed examination to distinguish this from food-derived frass.

 Ecological considerations

 Contact with frass causes plants to secrete chitinase in response to its high chitin levels.
-Some frass, such as that of the fall armyworm can also reduce plants' herbivory defenses.
+Some frass, such as that of the fall armyworm, can also reduce plants' herbivory defenses.
 Frass is a microbial inoculant, in particular a soil inoculant, a source of desirable microbes, that promotes the formation of compost.

 Many insect species, usually in their larval stages, accumulate their frass and cover themselves with it either to disguise their presence, or as a repugnatorial covering.